GeoDS/Imagery2Flow/README.md

 ### Plot of the results

-Once you have the predicted flows in at least a MSA based on 10-m and 30-m images, you can reproduce figures in the paper using the notebook `analyze.ipynb`.
+Once you have the predicted flows in at least a MSA based on 10-m and 30-m images, you can reproduce figures in the paper using the notebook `figs.ipynb`.

 ## Acknowledgement